Frequently Asked Questions

 Or, you can complete Form AR, The Request for New York No-Fault Arbitration.
 This form can be mailed or faxed to you by calling (917) 438-1500, or you can use the form provided on this Website, in the Forms section.
 You can fill out the form on your computer screen and then print it out, to be sent to AAA.

 Be sure to fill out the form completely and to include all your supporting documents.
-Your request must also include payment of a $40 application fee.
+Your request must also include payment of a $40 filing fee.

 The arbitration request must be accompanied by a check or money order for $40 payable to the American Arbitration Association.
 This filing fee will be reimbursed to the applicant directly by the insurer, if the applicant prevails in whole or in part.

-You may file your request for arbitration either by mail or electronically through the Internet.
+You may file your request for arbitration either by mail, email or electronically through our online platform, ADR Center.

-The American Arbitration Association (AAA) administers the program for arbitration of No-Fault disputes in New York, on behalf of the New York State Insurance Department.
+The American Arbitration Association (AAA) administers the program for arbitration of No-Fault disputes in New York, on behalf of the New York State Department of Financial Services.
 The program serves consumers, health service providers, and insurance carriers in New York by providing a forum for the speedy resolution of disputes concerning claims for benefits under No-Fault automobile insurance.

 The AAA has administered No-Fault programs in New York for over 30 years.
 The AAA is a not-for-profit, public service organization committed to the resolution of disputes through arbitration, mediation, conciliation and other voluntary procedures.
 The AAA handles administration of all phases of the conciliation and arbitration process in New York.